 However, it would be incorrect to see the middle period of Cambodia in terms of complete misery or decline.
 This was the period when the artful culminations of Khmer writing were composed and it was the period that associated Angkorian progress to the general public that the French experienced when they landed in the kingdom in 1860.
 The connecting tissue among Angkor and the colonial period was made up of Cambodian mainstream culture, its rich dialect, and its social organization.

-The Colonial Era: How Was Cambodia Colonized by French?
+The Colonization of Cambodia: How Was Cambodia Colonized by French?

 When French explorers touched base in Cambodia in the early 1860s, they were trying to expand their French business interests in Southeast Asia and were of the view that Cambodia, or more precisely the Mekong, was a gateway to China.
 The French had already officially occupied southern Vietnam as a province and were anxious to expand the command over the region.